mqschwanda/nextjs-monorepo-docker/README.md

 yarn dev
 ```

+#### Troubleshooting

+##### File Watcher Limit

+Error: `ENOSPC: System limit for number of file watchers reached`

+[Stack Overflow solution](https://stackoverflow.com/questions/55763428/react-native-error-enospc-system-limit-for-number-of-file-watchers-reached) for updating max file watchers

+###### NOTE

+You should not run into this issue unless you are trying to run all (or many) workspaces dev modes at once.
+Having this many file watchers will crash some systems, and slow down most.
+Instead of watching all workspaces it is recommended that the root `yarn dev` script is used and any other packages that are needed are run in a separate terminal window with `yarn workspace @mqs/<WORKSPACE_NAME> dev`.

 ### Production

 This repo is configured to be built with Docker, and Docker compose.
 To build all apps in this repo: